5 Ways to Immediately Boost Account Based Marketing (ABM)

 Some companies are doing lead focused operating, and they are making the transition account based marketing.
 Companies are doing some account based marketing and lead focused marketing.
 And then there is those that are focused purely on key accounts, and that’s how they do things.

 And so the common language getting alignment and then with this it would be clear and having a service-level agreement of what is sales doing, what is marketing doing and how do they collaborate to ensure that no account is missed and that there are no critical missteps that happen regarding engaging and building those relationships.
 To its core, account based marketing is really about building relationships.

 Jim: I like everything you said there.
-I think the ideal customer profile which sounds so common, but I go on sales calls, and a salesperson says oh, we’ve got the entire team going to listen to our presentation today, well who is on the entire team?
+I think the ideal customer profile which sounds so common, but I go on sales calls, and a salesperson says oh, we’ve got the entire team going to listen to our presentation today, well who is on the whole team?

 Well, we’ve got executives that are on the team, we’ve got the product managers that are on the team, we’ve got engineers that are on the team and the customer service people who are on the team.
 I would ask well what kind of messaging are you getting for those five different people, and they scratch their head, they say well it’s a sales message, and so I hope it is for each one of them because each one of them has different needs; very, very interesting.
 I also like your service-level agreement that you get from people.

 Jim: That service-level agreement between sales and marketing I call it the rules of engagement of follow-up and reporting; etcetera, etcetera, so that’s great.
 What about the second part here? –

 What was your second item here?
 Was it re-engaging past leads?

 Brian: Past leads and past accounts.
 And so one of the fastest opportunities to drive revenue when you’re doing account-based marketing is to engage people that already know you and to re-engage them.